When hope rolls in: Wheels for the World in Jinja, Uganda

 • We also pray for the Biblical message to be shared that we are all made in God's image.
 The theme for Disability Awareness Sunday 2025 is ‘Made in God’s Image’.

 • The most important thing about Disability Awareness Sunday is that Christians reach out and include disabled people.
-And that churches actively work towards disability inclusion – nominating a Roofbreaker or disability champion in their church.
+And that churches continue to actively work towards disability inclusion – e.g. by nominating a Roofbreaker or disability champion in their church.

 When are we praying?

-Each person chooses when they pray in the 24 hours from 12 noon (UK time) Saturday 27th September, till 12 noon on 28th September 2025.
+In the original prayer vigil, people prayed in the 24 hours from 12 noon (UK time) Saturday 27th September, till 12 noon on 28th September 2025.
+But now you can pray any time!

-This 24 hour period was chosen so we are praying before and during Disability Awareness Sunday events (most of which will probably be between 9am and 12 noon UK time on 28th Sept).
+This 24 hour period was chosen so we were praying before and during the official Disability Awareness Sunday period.

 Do I have to pray for a whole hour?

-No, you can sign up for the same one-hour slot as someone else, if you agree to do 30 mins each.
+No, even on the 24-hour prayer vigil, you could sign up for the same one-hour slot as someone else, if you agree to do 30 mins each.

-The hope is to have every slot filled, so we cover the event in prayer for 24 hours!
+The hope was to have every slot filled, so we cover the event in prayer for 24 hours!

 How do I scroll up and down in the prayer signup sheet?